DemS98/java-codice-fiscale/README.md

 ### Note

-This library doesn't manage the omocodie (when the generated codice fiscale is relative to two or more persons)
+This library doesn't manage the omocodie (when the generated codice fiscale is relative to two or more persons) and doesn't support foreign countries

 # Author